• Home

 We ask a lot of follow up questions in order to determine whether your body has not enough or too much of certain substances and to find out where things are getting stuck or are falling out.
 We then, in very basic ways, get to work.
 If something is stuck, we open through; if blood or cooling fluids are missing, we help the body make more; if there is too much heat, we cool it; too much cold, we warm it.
 If an organ’s function is going in the wrong direction, say stomach qi is going up when it should go down causing nausea, vomiting, or regurgitation, we help it find the right direction.
 If something (like urine) is falling out too frequently, we help it to stay in.
 Persistent symptoms become less frequent, and less intense.
 Slowly, being chronically unwell becomes a memory, a hard thing that someone went through and came out of on the other side, stronger, more confident, and, for having suffered deeply, more compassionate.

 Your mysterious illness is not mysterious to us.
-If you are tired of seeking a solution to feeling unwell and are ready to get off of the sick train, call (626) 817-3556 for a free consultation or book an appointment below.
+If you are tired of seeking a solution to feeling unwell and are ready to get off of the sick train, book an appointment below.

 Recurring or Persistent Urinary Tract Infections

 Most people with a vagina have experienced a urinary tract infection at some point in their lives.
 But some of us have had wayyyy more than our fair share, and fall into a very frustrating cycle of UTI followed by antibiotics (possibly followed by yeast infection) followed by UTI followed by antibiotics, etc., etc. If a person’s trigger is sex, this become an even bigger quality of life issue.
 Many, many women struggle with this, and all the wiping from front to back and urinating immediately after sex is not enough to prevent some of these chronic cases.
-This is on my list of things that should be shouted from the rooftop about East Asian medicine: Chinese herbal medicine and acupuncture can put chronic UTIs into remission.
+That is because there is often a hormonal aspect affecting the flora of the urogenital tract.
+Regulating these imbalances is EXACTLU+Y what East Asian medicine excels at.
+Let me shout it from the rooftop: Chinese herbal medicine and acupuncture can put chronic UTIs into remission.
 Please spread the word.

 There are many ways that bladder infections can manifest.
 In the same way that Western medicine chooses the appropriate antibiotic for the appropriate bacteria, we choose our formulas based on exactly what your particular body is doing.
 Do you get your UTI at a particular time in your menstrual cycle?
 Do you get strong burning pain and discomfort, or are you more the type to just go more frequently even though nothing comes out and have a bloated sensation at the pubic bone?
 Or maybe you go straight to blood in the urine, which can look pretty scary but the herbal solution to this problem, like the others above, was described thousands of years ago and is effective.